firebolt-db/dbt-firebolt/.github/pull_request_template.md

 - [ ] I have run this code in development and it appears to resolve the stated issue.
 - [ ] This PR includes tests, or tests are not required/relevant for this PR.
-- [ ] I have updated `CHANGELOG.md` and added information about my change.
+- [ ] I have run `changie new` and committed everything in .changes folder
 - [ ] I have removed any print or log calls that were added for debugging.
-- [ ] If this PR requires a new PyPI release I have bumped the version number.
 - [ ] I have verified that this PR contains only code changes relevant to this PR.
-- [ ] If further integration tests are now passing I've edited tests/functional/adapter/test_basic.py to account for this.
+- [ ] If further integration tests are now passing I've edited tests/functional/adapter/* to account for this.
 - [ ] I have pulled/merged from the main branch if there are merge conflicts.
-- [ ] After pulling/merging main I have run pytest on the included or updated tests/functional/adapter/test_basic.py.
+- [ ] After pulling/merging main I have run pytest on the included or updated tests/functional/adapter/.